Salman Khan: Brand endorsements

 Khan was associated as a brand when he had advertised for Campa Cola, Limca Soft drink, Hero Honda bikes and Double Bull shirts well before he entered the film Industry.
 Even after he became a superstar, he never showed interest in promoting himself as a brand, but he was signed for Thums Up in 2002 and continued until its contract was over.
-Later Akshay Kumar replaced Khan.
-Later he was the brand ambassador of the soft drink Mountain Dew with whom he ended the contract in December 2010, and he has once again promoted Thums Up but ended contract soon after.
+Later, Akshay Kumar replaced Khan.
+Later, he was the brand ambassador of the soft drink Mountain Dew with whom he ended the contract in December 2010, and he has once again promoted Thums Up but ended contract soon after.
 He is now brand ambassador for Pepsi.
 He has also become the brand ambassador for the travel website, Yatra, which also made him a shareholder.
 He is also the face of the History Channel and the new brand ambassador for Suzuki motorcycles, Previously he endorsed Red Tape Shoes, and now he is endorsing Relaxo Hawaii.
 Khan is also the brand ambassador of the detergent brand Wheel.
 He has also appeared for Chlormint, a brand of gum, with his brother Sohail Khan.
 The actor has also done a jewellery brand, Sangini with Kareena Kapoor.
-Apart from innerwear brand Dixcy Scott and tablet BlackBerry Playbook, Britannia' s Tiger biscuits is the latest endorsement of Salman.
-He is also the face of Ranbaxy' s Revital, replacing Yuvraj Singh.
+Apart from innerwear brand Dixcy Scott and tablet BlackBerry Playbook, Britannia's Tiger biscuits is the latest endorsement of Salman.
+He is also the face of Ranbaxy's Revital, replacing Yuvraj Singh.
 Apart from these brands, he also has Rotomac Pen and SF Sonic Batteries endorsements.
-Now Khan has been roped in as the brand ambassador of Dubai-based fashion label Splash, and has been also signed as the brand ambassador for Astral Poly Technik Ltd, the leading manufacturers of plumbing and drainage systems in the country.
+Now Khan has been roped in as the brand ambassador of Dubai-based fashion label Splash, and has been also signed as the brand ambassador for Astral Limited the leading manufacturers of plumbing and drainage systems in the country.
 Khan is also the brand ambassador of civic body Bombay Municipal Corporation's (BMC) drive against open defecation in Mumbai, and has been also signed by the Security and Surveillance brand, CP PLUS as their CCTV ambassador.
 Khan is now the second Ambassador along with Amitabh Bachchan for 'Emami Healthy & Tasty', 'Himani Best Choice' and 'Rasoi', apart from 'Bake Magic'.